djfranc/djfranc.github.io/index.md

-# Welcome to The Blue Anthill!
+# Welcome to The Blueprint Anthill!

 ### *"...having a passion is a rare thing, so following it through and working hard, even when it's tough, is important."
 Jessica Springsteen*